bgelb/atu-sim/README.md

 - The best SWR the LC bank could achieve (brute-force search)
 - The SWR that the **actual firmware algorithm** converges to
 - The final relay state (inductor and capacitor bitmasks, topology)
+- SWR grid PNGs for both topologies with the tuning path overlaid

 CLI toggles (see `-h` for the full list):